NDWX/Pug.Tensible/README.md

 A settings resolver may be obtained from schema built from an _ISchemaBuilder_ implementation by providing implementations of _ISettingStore_ and _IEntityRelationshipResolver_ interfaces to the schema's _GetResolver_ function.

 Settings resolver uses a setting store to retrieve stored settings regardless of storage implementation and structure.
-Implementation of _IentityRelationshipResolver_ allows settings resolver to determine parent entity identifier of an entity, e.g. User 'John' belongs in organization 'Acme Pty Ltd'.
+Implementation of _IEntityRelationshipResolver_ allows settings resolver to determine parent entity identifier of an entity, e.g. User 'John' belongs in organization 'Acme Pty Ltd'.

 In a multi-tenant application, a setting resolver may be created for each tenant from one global schema.